pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 ## CICD

 * fix internal links

+* simplify top level README
+* each section should have an intro markdown doc
+* and also a "next steps" doc

 * clean up Resources.md
 * simplify "Installation"
 * include CICD info somewhere
+* move GeoCoordinates.md to "fundamental" or "units"

 * gallery images should be same width
 * update google analytics